m-barthelemy/vpn-webauth/README.md

     > NOTE: subsequent VPN connections must come from the same IP address used during the web authentication.
   - `VPNWA_ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
+    > NOTE: if MFA is not enforced, related options are not shown to the users; however, they can still enable it by visiting the registration page.
   - `VPNWA_MFAVALIDITY`: How long a web authentication is valid. during this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `VPNWA_VPNSESSIONVALIDITY`.
   - `VPNWA_MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
 Default: `VPN`.
   - `VPNWA_MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
 Default: `true`.